ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Introduction

 \section{Introduction}

 The notion of robotic manipulation~\cite{billard2019trends,kroemer2021review} easily invokes the image of a biomimetic robot arm or hand trying to grasp tabletop objects and then rearrange them into desired configurations inferred by exteroceptive sensors such as RGBD cameras.
-To facilitate this manipulation pipeline, the robot learning community has made tremendous efforts in either how to determine steadier grasping poses in demanding scenarios~\cite{kerrevo,zhou2023learning,zhu2022sample,shao2020unigrasp,james2020slip} or how to understand the exteroceptive inputs in a more robust and generalizable way~\cite{shi2021skeleton,yuan2022sornet,simeonov2022neural,xue2022useek,radosavovic2023real,wen2022you}.
-Acknowledging these progresses, this paper attempts to bypass the challenges in the prevailing pipeline by advocating \ours, a reinforcement learning driven system for distributed manipulation~\cite{bohringer2000distributed}, where the objects are manipulated through a great number of actuators with only proprioceptive tactile sensing~\cite{khandate2022feasibility,pai2023tactofind,guzey2023dexterity,yin2023rotating}.
+To facilitate this manipulation pipeline, the research community has made tremendous efforts in either how to determine steadier grasping poses in demanding scenarios~\cite{kerrevo,zhou2023learning,zhu2022sample,shao2020unigrasp,james2020slip} or how to understand the exteroceptive inputs in a more robust and generalizable way~\cite{shi2021skeleton,yuan2022sornet,simeonov2022neural,xue2022useek,radosavovic2023real,wen2022you}.
+Acknowledging these progresses, we attempt to bypass the above challenges by advocating ArrayBot --- a reinforcement learning (RL) ~\cite{lillicrap2015continuous,schulman2017proximal} driven and tactile observation only~\cite{khandate2022feasibility,guzey2023dexterity,yin2023rotating} \textit{distributed manipulation}~\cite{bohringer2000distributed} system, where the objects are manipulated via numerous contact points.

 Conceptually, the hardware of \ours is a $16 \times 16$ array of vertically sliding pillars, each of which can be independently actuated, leading to a $16 \times 16$ action space.
-Functionally, the actuators beneath a tabletop object can support its weight and at the same time cooperate to lift, tilt, and even translate it through proper motion policies.
-To equip \ours with proprioceptive sensing, we integrate each actuator with a slim and low-cost Force Sensing Resistor (FSR) sensor, allowing the robot to ``feel'' the object when lack of external visual inputs.
+Functionally, the pillars beneath a tabletop object can support its weight and at the same time cooperate to lift, tilt, or even translate it through proper motion policies.
+To equip \ours with proprioceptive sensing, we integrate each pillar with a slim and low-cost Force Sensing Resistor (FSR) sensor, allowing the robot to ``feel'' the object when lack of external visual inputs.
 Thanks to its distributed nature, \ours is flexible in size, inherently supports manipulation in parallel, and has the potential to manipulate objects times larger than the size of its end-effector.